valtimo-platform/valtimo-documentation/release-notes/major9/09.22.0/valtimo-frontend-libraries.md

 * **Override default task list tabs**

   A new (optional) environment property `visibleTaskListTabs` is introduced to change the visibility of the default tabs in the `valtimo-task-list` component.
   The new property is an array which include the tabs that need to be visible on the page.
-The array can include the following values: `DefaultTab.MINE`, `DefaultTab.OPEN`, and `DefaultTab.ALL`.
+The array can include the following values: `TaskListTab.MINE`, `TaskListTab.OPEN`, and `TaskListTab.ALL`.

   With this new property you can either hide certain tabs that are visible by default or you could change the default order of the tabs.